-Examples of weaknesses for job interviews
+Examples of weaknesses for a job interview

 What to avoid in your answer